mangoO-Microfinance/mangoO-Microfinance/README.md

 Server: 127.0.0.1 /
 Database user: root /
 Database password: '' (empty password).
-These are the current default settings included in functions.php.
+These are the current default settings included in mng_settings.php.
 They should only be used for test installations.
 Make sure to change database user and password for any productive environment!

 The default login for the program GUI is:
 Username: admin /